Sky Muster

 Sky Muster II (NBN-Co 1B) was launched on 5 October 2016, and operates in geostationary orbit of 145° East.

 Initial services were offered on the service to end users commencing in January, 2016.

-As of June 2020, there are over 100,000 active customers connected to a Sky Muster service, with the largest single Retail Service Provider of Sky Muster services being Activ8me with over 35,000 active Sky Muster connections.
+As of June 2020, there are over 100,000 active customers connected to a Sky Muster service, with the largest single Retail Service Provider of Sky Muster services being SkyMesh with over 40,000 active Sky Muster connections.

+In August 2025, NBN Co announced an agreement with Amazon's Project Kuiper to provide wholesale fixed broadband via a new LEO service offering supplied by NBN Co.
+The new service offering is expected to be available from the middle of 2026, and will eventually replace the current geostationary service offering as the satellites reach the end of their operational life, around 2032.

 Background

 The two NBN satellites, Sky Muster (NBN-Co 1A) and Sky Muster II (NBN-Co 1B), were conceived in 2012 under the Gillard Labor government, as part of the original National Broadband Network scheme and NBN Co contracted Space Systems/Loral (SSL) to build and launch the two satellites as part of a total investment costing A$2 billion.
 The launch was conducted in accordance with the Space Activities Act 1998, which requires Ministerial approval for the launch of a space object from Australia or the launch of a space object by an Australian entity from an overseas location.

 Bailey Brooks, a six-year old School of the Air student who lives on a cattle station 400 km from Alice Springs, won a competition to draw a picture of how the satellite benefits rural Australians.
 Her drawing of the rocket was printed on the payload fairing, and her class named NBN-Co 1A "Sky Muster" as it would bring Australians together like a cattle muster.